-It is about creating organizational conversations that lead to understanding and action.
+It is about creating organisational conversations that lead to understanding and action.

-Three factors drive successful dialogue during organizational change.
+Three factors drive successful dialogue during organisational change

-- Firstly: an organization must encourage dialogue early, frequently and consistently.
-There must be an ongoing strategic approach to dialogue before, during and after any organizational transformation.
+- An organisation must encourage dialogue early, frequently and consistently.
+There must be an ongoing strategic approach to dialogue before, during and after any organisational transformation.
 Dialogue is, and must be, a constant.

-- Secondly: the greater the value an organization has for its dialogue, the greater the likelihood for success.
+- The greater the value an organisation has for its dialogue, the greater the likelihood for success.

 Dr Julie Hodges is an author, academic, and consultant on change in organizations.
 Her most recent books include: ‘Managing and Leading People through Change' and ‘Sustaining Change in Organizations.'